MESAHub/mesa-website/02-prereqs.markdown

 ## Install the prerequisites (MESA SDK)

-Before you can do an install for MESA, you need to get the prerequisites.
-The [MESA SDK] provided by Rich Townsend simplifies this process.
-It provides a prebuilt set of compilers and run-time libraries that should make your MESA install go smoothly.
+Before you can install MESA, you need the prerequisites.
+The [MESA SDK] provided by Rich Townsend provides a prebuilt set of compilers and run-time libraries that should make your MESA install go smoothly.
 Visit the [MESA SDK website][MESA SDK] for the details of setting it up.

 [MESA SDK]:http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk

-If you would prefer to use ifort (the MESA SDK uses gfortran), that is also an option, so long as you use ifort 14 or later.
-Even if you choose to use ifort, you should still visit the MESA SDK website to get a feel for the other MESA requirements.

-Not using the MESA SDK means you'll need to replace the file
-$MESA\_DIR/utils/makefile\_header with a version customized to your system.
-There's a template to get you started at
-$MESA\_DIR/utils/makefile\_header\_non\_mesasdk.
+We strongly recommend using the SDK and support is limited if you don't.
+If you would prefer to build MESA without the SDK, replace the file `$MESA_DIR/utils/makefile_header` with `$MESA_DIR/utils/makefile_header_non_mesasdk` and adapt it to your system.

-Regardless of whether you use the MESA SDK or ifort, and whether your machine runs mac or linux, the output of MESA should be bit-for-bit identical.
+Regardless of what compiler and operating system you use to install MESA, its output should be bit-for-bit identical.
 If it's not, Bill considers it to be a bug.
 (This has been the case since Release 5819 in early January 2014.)